Did you know?

 Electricity was first sold in the United States in 1879 by the California Electric Light Company in San Francisco, which produced and sold only enough electricity to power 21 electric lights (Brush arc light lamps).

 Total electricity consumption includes retail sales of electricity to consumers and direct use electricity.
 Direct use electricity is both produced by and used by the consumer.
 The industrial sector generates and uses nearly all of the direct use electricity.
-In 2017, retail sales of electricity were about 3.68 trillion kWh or 96% of total electricity consumption.
-Direct use of electricity by all end-use sectors was about 0.14 trillion kWh or 4% of total electricity consumption.
+In 2018, retail sales of electricity were about 3.80 trillion kWh, equal to 96% of total electricity consumption.
+Direct use of electricity by all end-use sectors was about 0.14 trillion kWh, or about 4% of total electricity consumption.

-The sales of electricity to major consuming sectors and percent share of total electricity sales in 2017 were
+The sales of electricity to major consuming sectors and percentage share of total electricity sales in 2018 were

 - Transportation—0.01 trillion kWh—0.2% (mostly to public transit systems)